the temples at sangeh

 Monkeys, Sangeh garden area.
 Img: Idetrips

 Nature lovers can explore the vegetation living in this forest.
-History enthusiast will also find Sangeh intriguing, the trees, the monkeys, and the temple each has their own legends intertwined with the others.
+History enthusiast will also find Sangeh intriguing, the trees, the monkeys, and the temple each have their own legends intertwined with the others.

 Sangeh Monkey Forest Entrance Fee

-The ticket price is affordable and considered cheap unlike the one in Ubud.
-Sangeh Monkey Forest entrance fee is definitely cheaper.
-For adults, the ticket is Rp30.000 and half the price for children.
+There are now 2 entrance fee packages.
+The first one is the Monkey feeding package and the monkey and fish feeding package.
+Sangeh Monkey Forest entrance fee that includes monkey feeding is Rp50.000 for children and Rp750.000 for adults.
 There’s also a small parking fee for tourists coming with their own vehicles.

 See: GWK Cultural Park, Dance Performance & Schedule.